 FDA Warnings About Gadolinium Toxicity

-Since the U.S. Food and Drug Administration (FDA) approved the first gadolinium agent, gadopentetic acid, in 1988, the agency has issued a number of warnings about the potential for gadolinium toxicity.
+Since the U.S. Food and Drug Administration (FDA) approved the first gadolinium agent in 1988, the agency has issued a number of warnings about the potential for gadolinium toxicity.
 These safety communications are based on various studies and adverse event reports reported to the FDA by patients, doctors, and drug companies.
 Other regulatory agencies, such as the European Medicines Agency, have also issued warnings about gadolinium.